 Will MyHeritage Go Public?

-Shortly before I was writing this article, 23andMe announced its plans for an IPO.
-Its rival Ancestry has previously listed on the NASDAQ in 2009, before going back into private ownership.
+In 2021, 23andMe merged with Richard Branson’s acquisition company to go public without a traditional IPO.
+Ancestry has previously listed on the NASDAQ in 2009, before going back into private ownership.

 Where Is MyHeritage Located?